 Board monitoring data is necessary for staff accountability to the board and board accountability to the community.
 It is information required by the board to assess and report district performance.
 This data assists in gauging progress toward district ends (mission, vision and goals) and policy compliance.

-• A school board that pursues its ends through the delegation of authority has a moral obligation to itself and the community to determine whether that authority is being used as intended.
+- A school board that pursues its ends through the delegation of authority has an obligation to itself and the community to determine whether that authority is being used as intended.

 6. The board takes responsibility for itself.